AlekseiTriastcyn/bayesian-differential-privacy/README.md

 The main code for Bayesian accounant is located in ``bayesian_privacy_accounant.py``.
 File ``scaled_renyi.py`` contains a function to compute scaled Renyi divergence of two Gaussian distributions with equal variances.
 In a similar fashion, functions for other distributions can be added to accomodate other privacy mechanisms.
-IPython notebooks contains experiments from the paper.
+IPython notebooks implement experiments from the paper.

 # Citation
 Please cite our paper if find the code helpful: